 The university has transitioned from a test-based assessment system (single final exam) to a multi-component system for evaluating learning outcomes.
 However, for all modules, the weight of the final exam remains at 80%, with ongoing assessment accounting for 20%.
-Some courses, such as all elective courses and academic Armenian, employ a single final evaluation using "pass"
+The Programme Director advised that this ratio signals a progressive step in the assessment regime, with further regular reviews anticipated.
+Some courses, such as all elective courses and academic Armenian, employ a single final evaluation using "pass" and "no pass" criteria, which is the system utilized in previous programmes.
+This approach is being gradually phased out as part of the improved assessment regime.